bysaar/In-Network-Aggregation/README.md

 # In-Network Aggregation For Machine Learning
-This repository contains the source code for a Python script that simulates a dynamic tree-based network topology.
+This repository contains the source code for a Python script that emulates a dynamic tree-based network topology.
 The topology is capable of performing In-Network Aggregation (INA) at specific locations.

 Once the network is created, the script executes a distributed machine learning (ML) task on the hosts and records the total training time.
 The distributed training follows a Parameter-Server (PS) architecture.